rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## Introduction

-In Rootstrap, my first assignment was to develop a React Native application, that involved maps, chat and following the design specifications to the letter.
+At Rootstrap, my first assignment was to develop a React Native application, that involved maps, chat, and following the design specifications to the letter.
 While doing this, one of the first things I tried was to set the family font that the application uses, and I found out it wasn't as easy as I expected.

-The biggest issue was that all the tutorials said to execute `react-native link`, which in my experience was a bad idea because afterward the application stopped building successfully.
+The biggest issue was that all the tutorials said to execute `react-native link`, which in my experience was a bad idea because afterwards the application stopped building successfully.
 This occurs because since React Native 0.60 released, there is a property called Autolinking that changed how to link a library, as [this post](https://aboutreact.com/react-native-autolinking/) explains.

 ## Overview